Inbestigator/godact/README.md

 # Godact

-Convert a React component to a Godot scene.
+Convert React components to Godot scenes.

 Due to the sheer number of Godot nodes (>200)